cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

     - Check availability of dependent docker containers
     - Migrate the migrations to the postgres database
     - Create a superuser as per the environment variables specified in `.env` file or use the default values
-    - Run a background django server at port `8080` for serving the `opa` container
+    - Run a background Django server on port `8080`, which serves the `opa` container
     - Start debug process for django server at port `7000`
     - Start debug process for a rq-worker process listening on all the queues
   - **devcontainer: ui**\